-The Women's Health Research Unit is conducting a study to examine a higher dose of the emergency contraceptive pill containing levonorgestrel and its ability to prevent ovulation in women of higher BMI.
-This study will also compare how well emergency contraceptive pill containing ulipristal acetate works in women of varying BMIs.
+The Women's Health Research Unit is conducting a study to e compare how well emergency contraceptive pill containing ulipristal acetate works in women of varying BMIs.

 Why is this study being done?